Batch tasks in workflows

 Minimal example

-to group the set of Batch
+block to group the set of Batch

 operations together.
 Notice how the example uses parallel